oroinc/documentation/user/back-office/products/product-attributes/index.rst

 2. Click **Create Attribute**.

-.. hint:: You may receive the following warning message which notifies you about the limits for the number of attributes that can be created, which can effect the future export of entities.
+.. hint:: You may receive the following warning message, which notifies you about the limits for the number of attributes that can be created, which can affect the future export of entities.

           +------------------------------------------------------------------------------------------------------------------------------+
           | The number of attributes stored as columns in the X table (the attributes that are relations or that have ever been marked   |